Jacques D'Amours: Career

 On September 1, 2021, Couche-Tard announced the election details of directors and Jacques D'Amours was in a nominee.
+In 2023, he retired from the board.
+As of 2024, he remains the second largest shareholder with 6.3% of the company.

+D'Amours has been a billionaire since 2005.
+As of December 2024, Forbes estimates his net worth at $3.7 billion.
+Maclean's ranks him as the 33rd richest Canadian.

 Personal life

 He is married with two children and lives in Montreal, Quebec.